greyvest/VR_FINAL/README.md

 2. Not required, but the game is designed to be played sitting in a reclining chair or laying down on a beanbag chair of some sort.
 The game involves looking almost directly upwards for most of it's gameplay.
 This is *purposeful*.
 The comfort of someone playing the game sitting or standing straight up is not something we developed for, and so it should be taken into account that any discomfort experienced while playing this way is due to playing in a non-reccomended fashion.

 3. Note: It seems that, due to something with Steam VR input overides, the A and X buttons on oculus touch controllers are sometimes unreliable in their functionality, which will cause issues with filtering controls in the game.
 We have tried to program around this, but please try to run the game without running Steam VR if possible.
+If you do run into issues with A/X buttons on Oculus Touch controllers, please understand that this seems to be a Unity/SteamVR conflict that we don't have the access to solve.

 ### Playing this game ###